Housing

 Housing is a crucial social determinant of health.
 Individuals without stable and affordable housing often experience worse physical and mental health outcomes, and their housing situation can impact their ability to maintain consistent employment.
 For children, unstable housing can negatively affect academic performance.
 Consequently, housing has broader implications for the economy, the workforce and its pipeline, the health and social services sectors, and crime rates.

 Historically, housing has been fairly affordable in Northeastern Pennsylvania.
-As of the latest available data, the median monthly ownership costs (including mortgage payment, property taxes, and other costs of homeownership) as a percentage of median household income for owner-occupied households were lower than 2010 proportions in all three counties and statewide.
-As of 2023, rental costs as a percentage of the median household income for renters have increased in all analyzed regions except Wayne County.
-The same is true for homeowner costs.
-Compared to renters, however, homeowners tend to spend less of their monthly incomes on housing costs (29.6 percent of renter income in the three-county region compared to 15.4 percent of homeowner income in the three-county region).
-These trends in the real estate market suggest significant implications regarding the need for new efforts to ensure access to affordable housing.
-Affordable housing should not be construed as meaning low-income housing only.
-Many people working full-time jobs in a variety of occupations, such as education, health care, manufacturing, etc., cannot afford some of the market prices.
+As of the latest available data, the median monthly ownership costs (including mortgage payment, property taxes, and other costs of homeownership) as a percentage of median household income for owner-occupied households were lower than 2010 proportions in all four counties and statewide.
+Conversely, as of 2024, rental costs as a percentage of the median household income for renters have increased in all analyzed regions.
+Compared to renters, homeowners tend to spend less of their monthly incomes on housing costs.

 View Indicators Map